-By contrast, the "V" models have 4 digital inputs/outputs and any of them can be used as either input or output.
-The signal polarity must be kept; it depends on whether particular I/O is used as input or output (see description below).
+Any of 4 bidirectional digital inputs/outputs DI/DO 1-4 can be used as either input or output.
+The signal polarity must be kept ; it depends on whether particular I/O is used as input or output (see description below).